 Thus, if you use The Personal Peace Procedure on several of your bothersome specific events, you will be interfacing with the hidden pieces from several different angles.
 This will bring more out of hiding and symphonically blend your results into a larger set of benefits.
 With persistence, this can bring longer term, spectacular gains.

 Closing your eyes causes your brain to generate a strong alpha wave.
 Meditation increases this by repeating a mantra, or nonsense syllable.
 The alpha wave is a vibration at 10 beats per second (or vibrations, or cycles per second, or Hz.)
-Low theta is 5 Hz.
-Both of those have the effect of removing pain from memories (or removing the connection between the memory and pain, in a part of the brain called the pain center.)
-When both are activated at the same time, the effect is powerful.
+Low theta is 5 or 6 Hz.
+Delta is 2 or 3 Hz.
+(For me it is 2 Hz.)
+All of those have the effect of removing pain from memories (or removing the connection between the memory and pain, in a part of the brain called the pain center.)
+When all are activated at the same time, the effect is powerful.

 You can also stimulate 5 Hz by looking at the second hand on a clock, providing it jumps rather than smoothly sweeps, and tapping 5 times per second on your hand.
 You can't do this with your eyes closed, but once you have done that for a few seconds you could close your eyes and guess at "one second."
 You might want to open your eyes now and then, to be sure you're tapping at 5 Hz, and then close them again.